Stories of my Chania

 The Faros lighthouse is the oldest existing lighthouse in Greece.
 The Venetian Navy erected it to protect Chania’s harbor at the turn of the sixteenth century.

-It isn’t strange that this lighthouse bares a close resemblance to a minaret.
+It isn’t strange that this lighthouse resembles a minaret.
 In the early nineteenth century, the lighthouse collapsed in a storm following years of neglect by the Turks.
 Between 1824 and 1832, Egyptian soldiers stationed around the island redesigned and rebuilt the structure.

 Angelou Street, the Venetian Quarter